 \subsubsection{Optimization algorithms}

-Objective functions, once formulated, can be solved as optimization problems by numerical or analytical \textbf{optimization algorithms} \cite{sra2012optimization, parikh2014proximal, sun2019survey}, which perform the learning process of searching for the optimal $U^{\operatorname{global}}$ and $V^{\operatorname{global}}$ from the defined hypothesis spaces in order to satisfy the extremum of objective functions.
+Objective functions, once formulated, can be solved as optimization problems by numerical or analytical \textbf{optimization algorithms} \cite{sra2012optimization, parikh2014proximal, sun2019survey}, which are used to implement the learning process of searching for the optimal $U^{\operatorname{global}}$ and $V^{\operatorname{global}}$ from beforehand defined hypothesis spaces, in order to satisfy the extremum of objective functions.
 In this way, the effectiveness and efficiency of optimization algorithms determine the performance of graph embedding-based recommendation.

-Briefly, common-used optimization algorithms in graph embedding-based recommendation include the stochastic gradient descent (SGD) \cite{bottou1991stochastic} and its parallel version ASGD \cite{niu2011hogwild}, the two most popular ones out of their simplicity and efficiency, as well as other representative latest advances like Mini-bath Adagrad \cite{duchi2011adaptive}, nmAPG \cite{li2015accelerated}, Adam \cite{kingma2014adam}, and ADMM \cite{boyd2011distributed}.
+Briefly, common-used optimization algorithms for graph embedding-based recommendation include stochastic gradient descent (SGD) \cite{bottou1991stochastic} and its parallel version ASGD \cite{niu2011hogwild}, the two most popular ones out of their simplicity and efficiency, as well as other representative latest advances like Mini-bath Adagrad \cite{duchi2011adaptive}, nmAPG \cite{li2015accelerated}, Adam \cite{kingma2014adam} and ADMM \cite{boyd2011distributed}.